-- 4. Click the Configure button of the VPC for which you want to set up tiers.
+- Click the Configure button of the VPC for which you want to set up tiers.
 The Configure VPC page is displayed.
 Locate the tier you want to work with. - 5.
-Click the Remove VPC button:
+Select the tier you want to remove.

-Wait for some time for the tier to be removed
+Click Yes to confirm.
+Wait for some time for the tier to be removed.

-13.19.13.
+15.27.14.
 Editing, Restarting, and Removing a Virtual Private Cloud